-- Educate and engage the community about sustainable, local agriculture, along with the environmental and historic aspects of Jacobs Farm;
+Educate and engage the community about regenerative**, local organic agriculture, along with the environmental and historic aspects of Jacobs Farm;

-- Increase our community's access to and awareness about healthy food, especially for at-risk populations; and
+Increase our community's access to and awareness about healthy food and other beneficial crops;

-- Protect, conserve and steward historic open space, natural habitat and farmland for the benefit of our community.
+Protect, conserve and steward historic open space, natural habitats and farmland for the benefit of our community; and

 We have reconnected the Norwell Community to a local, working farm while preserving the beauty and open space of historic Jacobs Farmstead and improving access to fresh food for all Norwell residents.